alfinm01/simple-api-neurafarm/README.md

 ### `npm install`

 Install required dependencies.
-(Only for first time).
+(Only if there is new packages).

 ### `npm start`

+Runs the app in the development mode with hot reload.<br />
+API will run on [http://localhost:3000](http://localhost:3000).

+### `npm start-manual`

-Runs the app in the development mode.<br />
+Runs the app in the development mode without hot reload.<br />
 API will run on [http://localhost:3000](http://localhost:3000).

 ### `npm run lint`